tc39/notes/es9/2018-03/mar-20.md

 YK: I'm a little skeptical of awaits in the function case but not in the arrow case.

-DE: why?
+DE: Why?

 YK: I guess the refactoring hazard is the TC39 case against it.
-With arrow functions i have to know that it captures `this`, and this introduces another thing that i have to know.
+With arrow functions I have to know that it captures `this`, and this introduces another thing that I have to know.
 I've read a lot of async/await, and I don't really get this problem.

-DE: we don't have arrow generators, there are some differences between arrows and non-arrows
+DE: We don't have arrow generators, there are some differences between arrows and non-arrows

-RJE: Bradley?

 BFS: I'm with Yehuda, we have multiple function types already and even though we brought up Arrow generators, that would make it kind of trivia to know what the different function types do in different scenarios.
 I do agree that it's convenient for ???

 JAD: If I have two arguments, that have to await on each other, is that going to happen in serial or parallel?

-DE: in series
+DE: In series

 JAD: is that encouraging bad practice?